 Latest News

-South America has quietly emerged as the key source of global crude flow.
-While oil markets are fixated on disruptions in Middle East exports, and the surging U.S. supply by 2026.
+South America has quietly emerged as an important new source of global crude flow.
+While oil markets are fixated on disruptions to Middle East exports in 2026 and the surging U.S. production, South America will be a major player.

-The region, led by Brazil, Guyana, and Venezuela, has seen the biggest increase in oil production of any producing block so far this season, reshaping global trade patterns and enhancing the role the Atlantic basin plays?in the global supply.
+The region, led by Brazil, Guyana, and Venezuela, has seen the biggest increase in oil exports this year of any producing block.
+This is reshaping trade patterns globally, and reinforcing Atlantic basin's position in global supply.

 Overlooked